OctopusDeploy/docs/docs/operations-runbooks/runbook-publishing/index.md

 ---

 ## Snapshots

 Runbooks and deployments define their processes in exactly the same manor.
-However, where a deployment has a Release, a Runbook has what is called a Snapshot.
+However, where a deployment has a [release](/docs/octopus-concepts/releases.md), a runbook has what is called a Snapshot.
 For a given runbook, you can have two snapshots:
 - Draft
 - Published

 Similar to releases, the version of any packages that are used in the runbook are also snapshotted.
-This means if a newer version of the package is uploaded, you will need to create a new snapshot of the runbook.
+This means if a newer version of the package is uploaded, and you wish to use it in your runbook, then you will need to create a new snapshot of the runbook.

 ### Draft snapshot

-A draft snapshot of a Runbook is exactly what it sounds like, a draft version of the currently published version.
-Drafts are meant to give you a place to work and save a Runbook that is a work in progress or has not yet been approved for general use.
+A draft snapshot of a runbook is exactly what it sounds like, a draft version of the currently published version.
+Drafts are meant to give you a place to work and save a runbook that is a work in progress or has not yet been approved for general use.

 ### Published snapshot

-A published snapshot is the "Production" ready version of the Runbook.
-The concept of a `Published` snapshot was to help avoid confusion in what version of the Runbook you're supposed to run if you're not the author.
+The concept of a published snapshot is designed to help avoid confusion when selecting a version of the runbook you're supposed to run if you're not the author.
+You can think of it as the "Production" ready version of the runbook, which has been approved for general use.

 ## Publishing a snapshot

 Publishing makes a runbook available to scheduled triggers and consumers (anyone with an appropriately scoped `RunbookRun` permission, but without the `RunbookEdit` permission).
 Triggers and consumers will always execute the published snapshot.

 The published snapshot contains the process, variables, and packages.
 This allows editing and testing the runbook without impacting the published version.